These days, the marketing world is facing unprecedented challenges to almost every aspect of producing a direct mail campaign.

 The overall costs for paper and raw materials—including envelope glue, ink, and label adhesives—have continued to increase at an alarming pace.
 In past years, we’d typically see a paper increase annually.
 But in 2021, we’ve seen at least three increases to date with another expected later in August.
 Each time there’s an increase, we’re facing anywhere from a 2%-10% increase in cost.

-The mills are also reducing what they’re producing and increasing the minimum poundage for an order, meaning smaller print runs can’t get the paper.
+The paper mills are also reducing what they’re producing and increasing the minimum poundage for an order, meaning smaller print runs can’t get the paper.
 We’re seeing this with almost all types of paper—coated stocks, specialty stocks (i.e., Springhill colors), and textured stocks (i.e., linen stock).
 It seems the only paper that hasn’t been impacted is standard stock such as 60# Offset.
 In addition, the delivery of paper has shifted from 1-2 weeks to upwards of 3-7 weeks.

 The bottom line: between the capacity reductions and market shifts, you’ll inevitably continue to incur higher costs and experience longer lead times.

-It has become the norm for the USPS to increase postal rates every January, but the industry is being hit by another increase that will go into effect on August 29.
+It has become the norm for USPS to increase postal rates every January, but the industry is being hit by another increase that will go into effect on August 29.
 And this one is quite a doozy.

 Normally there’s one segment that takes the hit, but this time, postal rates are increasing across the board.
 Nonprofit rates are rising 4.39%-9.20%, a postcard is going from 36 cents to 40 cents, and a standard one-ounce letter is increasing from 55 cents to 58 cents.

 Most of our suppliers are experiencing labor shortages.
-Resultingly, the people mail shops can hire are hired a much higher rate, which affects mailing schedules and increases mailing costs.
+Resultingly, the people mail shops can hire are hired at a much higher rate, which affects mailing schedules and increases mailing costs.
 So much so that we’ve seen mail shop costs increase from 3%-5% over last year.

 The transportation industry isn’t just being hit by labor shortages and fuel increases; it’s also being impacted by the computer chip shortage, as these chips are needed to run the trucks.
 This has made it difficult to get new trucks on the road to replace those that are going out of service.